ronnyhartenstein/ronnyhartenstein.github.io/_posts/2016-01-10-benchmark-helloworld-in-phoenix-and-go.md

 ## Conclusion

-So, we see, Elixir and Phoenix are really fast (15k requests per second!).
-But a compiled and minimal Go service is twice as fast as Elixir with Plug.
+So, we see, Elixir is really fast (15k requests per second!).
+But a compiled and minimal Go service is twice as fast.
 What I wonder about is, Node with Express-Cluster runs faster than Phoenix.
 Hm, maybe I miss some performance trigger.
 Any suggestions?

 Well, again, it is comparing apples with peaches.
 It's just a Helloworld, no complex concurrent microservices with fancy business logic or so.
 So, don't give too much on this.

-Hints for improve the tests are welcome!
-Just hit me on Twitter.
+_Hints for improve the tests are welcome!
+Just hit me on Twitter._